iluwatar/java-design-patterns/object-pool/README.md

 ## Intent of Object Pool Design Pattern

-The Object Pool design pattern manages a pool of reusable objects, optimizing resource use by recycling objects rather than creating and destroying them repeatedly.
+The Object Pool design pattern in Java manages a pool of reusable objects, optimizing memory management and application performance by recycling objects rather than creating and destroying them repeatedly.

 ## Detailed Explanation of Object Pool Pattern with Real-World Examples